test-kitchen/kitchen-dokken/README.md

 }
 ```

-Some containers require the `ip6table_filter` kernel module to be loaded on the host system or ip6tables will not dunction on the container (Centos 7 for example).
+Some containers require the `ip6table_filter` kernel module to be loaded on the host system or ip6tables will not function on the container (Centos 7 for example).
 To check if the module is loaded use the command

 ```shell
 sudo lsmod | grep ip6table_filter